 - Deaf & Hard of Hearing tickets are available for purchase at the same time as our General Admission tickets.

-- Tickets can be purchased for $16 from the Brown Paper Tickets website, using a special Deaf & Hard of Hearing password that changes each show.
-Tip: on the Brown Paper Tickets website, this password is referred to as a “discount code.”
+- Tickets can be purchased for $16 from the Bold Type Tickets website, using a special Deaf & Hard of Hearing password that changes each show.

 - Please email ASL@salonofshame.com for details on how to obtain the ticket password.
 Important note: The password is distributed to the Deaf & Hard of Hearing patrons only – hearing people who wish to sit in the ASL section must be guests of Deaf patrons.
 There are still great views of the interpreters for hearing people in adjacent sections.